ac-alpha/Bunku-the-Bot/README.md

 - @Bunku startrecording: to start recording your leaves
 - @Bunku left <course-code> class: to record a leave for particular course code
-- @BUnku <course-code> class cancelled: to report about a course class cancelled
+- @Bunku <course-code> class cancelled: to report about a course class cancelled
 - @Bunku extra class <course-code> : to report about an extra class
 - @Bunku attendancerecord : to show your attendance record